susifohn/susifohn.github.io/_posts/2024-01-11-IBAN-check-sum.md

 An IBAN has the following form:
 * CHxx 0900 0000 3002 3128 4

-The  Checksumme (xx) is calculated as follows:
+The  check sum (xx) is calculated as follows:
 * Take 0900 0000 3002 3128 4 CH00.
-Then code the CH with numbers:
+Then encode the CH with numbers:
 A=10, B=11, C=12, and so on.
 Take the whole as number and devide modulo 97.
 The checksum is then 98 minus this number.